The Thomas Planetarium is closed in response to COVID-19

-Embark on a breathtaking journey to the stars in the new Thomas Planetarium.
+With new seating and enhanced projection, the Thomas Planetarium is the best way to embark on a breathtaking journey to the stars.
 Through 3-D graphics, surround sound and a dome screen, the planetarium offers a fascinating way to learn about astronomy, the solar system and more.

 The planetarium is home to a wide variety of interactive astronomy demonstrations, educational programs and films.
 See the monthly schedule.